Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 For neighborhood meeting recordings related to the Kum & Go proposed zoning amendment and site development plan, please contact Development Services Senior Planner Donna Ferguson at dferguson@CRgov.com or 720-733-3566.

 Posted on Aug.
 5, 2021.
 Updated Dec.
 7, 2021.

 neighborhoods nearby will make this problem worse.
 What is Castle Rock doing to combat this issue?

 King Soopers has not submitted any plans for expansion to the Town at this time, nor is the Town aware of any other grocery proposal in this area.
 There is property within the Town zoned for commercial grocery store uses.
 If King Soopers or other grocery store chains seek to expand or open new stores, the Town is ready to work with them.
 Much of Castle Rock was zoned in the 1980s; however, it has taken decades to build out to current levels.
 Additional residential uses in the Founders/Terrain area have been planned for this area for some time, and the retail/grocery market will respond with expansion or new stores when needed.
 To learn more about the approved zoning for properties within Town, view the zoning map.

 Posted on Oct.
 15, 2021

-This site is being turned into a picnic and sitting area.
-View CRgov.com/1469Columbine project updates and plans.
+This site has been turned into a picnic and sitting area.

 The sale in question from 2019 involved six noncontiguous parcels of land within two broader areas – Westfield Trade Center and Dawson Ridge – that had a patchwork of ownership.